 Public and Private Equity Offerings - Over the past several years we have funded our operations primarily from sales of common stock, warrants and prefunded warrants through both public offerings and private placements.
-For example, most recently in December 2022, we sold shares of common stock and, in lieu of common stock, warrant and pre-funded warrants to purchase shares of common stock in a public offering for gross proceeds of \$65.1 million, before offering expenses.
+For example, most recently in May 2023, we sold shares of common stock and, in lieu of common stock pre-funded warrants to purchase shares of common stock in a private placement ("Q2 2023 Private Placement") offering for gross proceeds of \$65.0 million, before offering expenses.

-Hercules Loan Agreement - In January 2023, we entered into a Second Amended and Restated Loan and Security Agreement (the "Hercules Loan Agreement") with Hercules Capital, Inc., as agent and lender, and Hercules Capital Funding IV LLC and Hercules Capital Funding Trust 2022-1, as lenders (collectively, "Hercules"), which agreement amended and restated the Amended and Restated Loan and Security Agreement dated as of June 27, 2019, as subsequently amended from time to time (the "Previous Loan Agreement").
-The Hercules Loan Agreement provides for a term loan of \$32.5 million and an interest-only payment period through October 1, 2024, provided however, if certain conditions are met, then the interest-only payment period will be extended to January 1, 2026.
-To date, we have borrowed the full \$32.5 million under the Hercules Loan Agreement, and such amount remains outstanding as of March 31, 2023.
+Hercules Loan Agreement - In January 2023, we entered into a Second Amended and Restated Loan and Security Agreement (the "Second A&R Hercules Loan Agreement") with Hercules Capital, Inc., as agent and lender, and Hercules Capital Funding IV LLC and Hercules Capital Funding Trust 2022-1, as lenders (collectively, "Hercules"), which agreement amended and restated the Amended and Restated Loan and Security Agreement dated as of June 27, 2019, as subsequently amended from time to time.
+We borrowed \$32.5 million under the Second A&R Hercules Loan Agreement, and such amount remains outstanding as of June 30, 2023.
+On August 2, 2023, we and Hercules entered into an amendment (the "Amendment") to the Second A&R Hercules Loan Agreement, (as amended by the Amendment, the "Amended Loan Agreement"), which provides for aggregate maximum borrowings of up to \$115.0 million.
+The Amended Loan Agreement increases our existing borrowing capacity and provides for a term loan facility of up to \$115.0 million, including the \$32.5 million outstanding under the Hercules Loan Agreement prior to the amendment and \$22.5 million term loan tranche drawn on the closing of the Amended Loan Agreement.
+Additional borrowings are available upon the achievement of operational milestones.
+Borrowings under the Amended Loan Agreement are repayable in monthly interest-only payments through March 1, 2025, and in equal monthly payments of principal and accrued interest from April 1, 2025 until the maturity date of the loans.
+The Amended Loan Agreement requires that we maintain a minimum level of cash of \$20.0 million through January 31, 2025, which amount is subsequently adjusted subject to our achievement of operational milestones.

 Going Concern- Since our inception, we have incurred significant operating losses and negative cash flows from our operations.
 We have not yet commercialized any products and we do not expect to generate revenue from sales of any products for several years, if at all.
-As of March 31, 2023, our cash and cash equivalents were \$93.4 million, and our restricted cash balance was \$1.0 million.
-We have a covenant under our Hercules Loan Agreement that currently requires that we maintain a minimum level of cash of \$20.0 million, subject to reduction to \$10 million upon the achievement of operational milestones.
-Based on our current financial projections and with no additional funding, we believe we will not be able to maintain the minimum cash required to satisfy this covenant beginning in the first quarter of 2024.
-In such event, the lenders could require the repayment of all outstanding debt.
+As of June 30, 2023, our cash and cash equivalents were \$136.4 million, our restricted cash balance was \$1.0 million and our investment in marketable securities were \$4.9 million.
+As noted above, on August 2, 2023, we amended our Hercules Loan Agreement, which extended the interest-only period from October 2024 to April 2025, provided an additional \$22.5 million in borrowings at closing and increased the available borrowing capacity to \$115.0 million, subject to our achievement of operational milestones and, in some cases, the approval of Hercules.
+The Amended Loan Agreement requires that we maintain a minimum level of cash of \$20.0 million through January 31, 2025, which is subsequently subject to reductions to upon our achievement of operational milestones.